 The Inyo-Mono planning region has made significant strides towards addressing financial resource needs to develop and implement the Inyo-Mono IRWM planning program as well as to support on-the-ground implementation projects.
-At the same time, it is recognized that there is an enormous disparity between the financial resources that have already been secured relative to the needs of the region, and also between the financial needs of the region and the resources potentially available to the Inyo-Mono IRWM Program through Prop.
-84, which are limited and only available via a competitive process.
-As noted above, the Inyo-Mono RWMG, with support from Round 2 Planning Grant funds, will develop and implement a long-term sustainable finance plan for 2013 and beyond.
-This plan is expected to result in the development of a diverse portfolio of funding strategies and opportunities responding to the scale and types of financial needs of the region.
+At the same time, it is recognized that there is an enormous disparity between the financial resources that have already been secured relative to the needs of the region, and also between the financial needs of the region and the resources potentially available to the Inyo-Mono IRWM Program through proposition funding, which is limited and inconsistently and sporadically.